Links on Android Authority may earn us a commission. Learn more.

 Noise-cancelling and Bluetooth technology

 Samsung boldly claims its open active noise-cancelling technology will unite the best of both worlds.
-The company posits frequencies below 700Hz (e.g. trains and buses) will be quieted, while other ambient sounds like a train conductor’s announcement will still be audible.
+The company posits frequencies below 700Hz (e.g., trains and buses) will be quieted, while other ambient sounds like a train conductor’s announcement will still be audible.
 Ambient passthrough isn’t supported because the earbuds physically allow sound in.
 Samsung’s reasoning for this is that the open fit allows enough background noise, making a software passthrough redundant.
-This only makes me more dubious of the noise-cancelling performance.

 You may like: Best noise-cancelling true wireless earbuds